Dedicated Virginia lawyers at the forefront of the e-cigarette and vaping crisis

 - The majority of children (66%) think that vape cartridges only contain flavoring.

 - Only 13.2% realize that e-cigarettes contain nicotine.

 - The majority of children are exposed to e-cigarette marketing.

-While some states have banned flavored e-cigarette pods and packaging that appeals to children, Virginia has not yet adopted these precautions.
-However, stores cannot legally sell vaping products to people under the age of 21 in the Commonwealth.
+While some states have banned flavored e-cigarette pods and packaging that appeals to children, like Juul vapes and pods, Virginia has not yet adopted these precautions.
+However, stores cannot legally sell vaping or nicotine products to people under the age of 21 in the Commonwealth.